sjbavier/Reference/network/linux-iptables.md

 # Working with iptables

-Iptables is a firewall program for Linux hat monitors traffic from and to your server using tables comprised of rules called chains that filter ingress and egress datagrams.
+Iptables is a firewall program for Linux that monitors traffic from and to your server using tables comprised of rules called chains that filter ingress and egress datagrams.

 When a datagram matches a rule its is given a target which can be a chain or one of several special values: